ksm362/ksm362.github.io/Teaching.md

 ---
 I love teaching.
 This includes lecturing an undergraduate class, mentoring a student, or teaching a local dance class.
-While at the University of Virginia, I have taken many opportunities to improve my teaching.
+While I was at the University of Virginia, I took many opportunities to improve my teaching.
 My favorite experience was participating in an university wide teaching program called [Tomorrow's Professors Today](http://cte.virginia.edu/programs/tomorrows-professor-today/).
-This program gave me access to seminars on teaching and learning as well as introduced me to many educators both at UVa and abroad.
+This program offered seminars on pedagogy and learning styles as well as introduced me to numerous educators at UVa and abroad.
 I was also able to present a poster at the  [American Society of Engineering Education](https://www.asee.org/) 2014 annual meeting.

 ### Classroom Teaching Experience

-In addition to being a guest lecturer in numerous classes (including human physiology, systems bioengineering, computational principles of biomechanical engineering and motion biomechanics), I was awarded a scholarship to co-teach a class with my mentor (Dr. Shayn Peirce-Cottler) during my 4th year of graduate school.
+In addition to being a guest lecturer in numerous classes (including human physiology, systems bioengineering, computational principles of biomechanical engineering and motion biomechanics), I was awarded a scholarship to co-teach a class with Dr. Shayn Peirce-Cottler during my 4th year of graduate school.
 Through this scholarship, I was given the opportunity to develop the syllabus, teach half the lectures, and create the exams for our sophomore level introduction to biomedical engineering.
 This was a transformative experience for me.
-I received first hand experience with every fascet of teaching while having an experienced mentor to lean me.
+I received first hand experience with every fascet of teaching while having an experienced mentor to lean on.

 ### Outreach